Mette Frederiksen: Foreign policy

 At the request of the United States, Frederiksen initiated diplomatic talks in early 2022 on the possible presence of American troops on Danish soil.
 Frederiksen expressed enthusiasm for the talks, stating that "We want a stronger American presence in Europe and in Denmark".
-In December 2023, Frederiksen announced a US-Danish defense cooperation agreement, that allows for U.S. soldiers and military equipment to be based at Skrydstrup Air Base, Krarup Air Base and Aalborg Air Base.
+In June 2022, Frederiksen welcomed Finland and Sweden's applications to join NATO.
+In December 2023, Frederiksen announced a US-Danish defense cooperation agreement, that allows for US soldiers and military equipment to be based at Skrydstrup Air Base, Air Base Karup and Aalborg Air Base.